 - Florida Bright Futures Recipients: You must notify the State of Florida Office of Student Financial Assistance (OSFA) that you will be attending UCF.
 Visit OSFA’s website and log in using the State Scholarships and Grants User ID and PIN.
 This User ID and PIN was included in an acknowledgement correspondence, which was generated upon completion of the Florida Financial Aid Application.

-- To stay informed on your “next steps”, visit myUCF often throughout the year.
+- To stay informed on your “next steps”, visit myUCF often throughout the year and review our “Next Steps” information sheet for Freshmen or Transfer students.

 Out-of-State Waiver Information